SNH078/CMM-General-Store-App/README.md

 ## 💡 Problem & Solution – Real-World Business Vision

 Chanchal Mega Mart is a self-initiated full-stack web application created to address a real-world business opportunity observed near my college campus.
-The nearest grocery store, run by an elderly shopkeeper in a residential colony, serves a large and consistent customer base—including 12 student hostels, 369 faculty/staff quarters, and surrounding local families—yet it lacks any digital infrastructure.
+The nearest grocery store, run by an elderly shopkeeper in a residential colony, serves a large and consistent customer base—including 12 student hostels, 369 faculty/staff quarters, and surrounding local families—yet (1.4k+ homes) it lacks any digital infrastructure.
 Despite operating in a high-demand area, the store offers no online ordering, delivery, or inventory management, creating a clear case of demand without supply infrastructure.

 ---------------------------------------------------------------------------